besmirzanaj/ansible-rsyslog-logzio/README.md

-Role Name
+Ansible Role: rsyslog-logzio
 =========

-An Ansible role to configure logz.io to send logs through rsyslog over TLS.
-More documentation on the steps involved is here https://app.logz.io/#/dashboard/data-sources/rsyslog-overTLS
+An Ansible role to configure a CentOS 7 machine to send logs through rsyslog over TLS to logz.io.
+More documentation on the steps involved is here https://app.logz.io/#/dashboard/data-sources/rsyslog-overTLS.
 Target OS is CentOS 7.
 TODO: Include more than one file in ```rsyslog_logzio_filepath```